jacobwang7/CS2-Problem-Set-2/README.md

 # Problem Set 2: Getting Started with Java
 ## Due Friday, January 24, 11:59pm EST

 This problem will allow you to get more comfortable writing, compiling, and running code in Java.
 If you are new to Java, I am expecting you to write the code in Atom and to compile and run the code using the platformio-ide-terminal package within Atom or with cmd (Windows) or Terminal (Mac) outside of Atom.
+If you are a Windows user and run into a problem with using the command line, I strongly recommend going to TA lab hours, as both TAs this semester are experienced Windows users.

 ---